What We Do

 Clean Water and Enhancing Water Quality

-Safeguarding the region’s water supply and protecting the integrity of riparian buffers is another focal point for CLC, which has permanently protected several hundred acres in the Mountain Island Lake Watershed, the main drinking water supply for Charlotte, Mount Holly, Gastonia and other local communities.
-The South Fork Catawba River, which flows through Catawba, Lincoln, and Gaston counties, has long been a focus area for CLC, having protected more than 3,500 acres and 86 miles of river and stream frontage.
+Safeguarding the region’s water supply and protecting the integrity of riparian buffers is another focal point for CLC, which has permanently protected land in the Mountain Island Lake Watershed, the main drinking water supply for Charlotte, Mount Holly, Gastonia and other local communities.
+Protecting river and stream frontage along the South Fork Catawba River, which flows through Catawba, Lincoln, and Gaston counties, has also long been a focus area for CLC.

 Farmland and Open Space

 In the last 20 years, North Carolina has lost approximately 2.8 million acres of farmlands and open space.
 Charlotte, the state’s largest metropolitan area, lost 26% of its total cropland and forestland for a staggering total of 300,000 acres, more than any other region in the state.
-Over the years, CLC has worked hard to preserve the rolling fields and wooded areas of our rural communities, as illustrated by our protection of the 48-acre Hunter Farm in Union County, the 180-acre bicentennial Rhyne Farm in Gaston County and the 63-acre Oakwood Farm in Catawba County.
+CLC works with local farmers and landowners to preserve the rolling fields and wooded areas of our rural communities alongside agricultural land.

 Connecting Lives to Nature